nishantrai-nus/sgidBoilerPlate/README.md

 ## Database:
 You will need to set up your own DB.
 Configure the server to communicate with your DB by amending ./server/prisma/schema.prisma.
 Add the database url to the server env files as shown above.

-For every new user that logs in via SGID, they must be manually approved by setting the "approved" column in "UserModel" to "t".
+For every new user that logs in via SGID, they must be manually approved by setting the "approved" column in "UserModel" to "t" in the database.